Legal and Financial Planning for People with Dementia

 Families who cannot afford a lawyer still can do advance planning.
-Samples of basic health planning documents can be downloaded from State government websites.
+Samples of basic health planning documents are available online.
 Area Agency on Aging officials may provide legal advice or help.
-Other possible sources of legal assistance and referral include State legal aid offices, the State bar association, local nonprofit agencies, foundations, and social service agencies.
+Other possible sources of legal assistance and referral include State legal aid offices, State bar associations, local nonprofit agencies, foundations, and social service agencies.